I am alone.

 I feel alive again with hope, for all is forgiven.
 By the strength of this cross I am free.

-I rise above the darkness to see the sun rise over the mountain of joy.
+I rise above the darkness to see the sun rise over a mountain of joy.
 It illuminates the world and out shines the midnight stars.

 I am alone…no more.